ghidalgo3/gen-javadoc/README.md

 gen-javadoc
 ===========

 Sublime Text 2 plug in that generates javadoc skeleton comments for fast documentation.
 Adds a button in Edit > Comment.

+Still very beta, use at your own risk....